 Carcinoma in situ (CIS): This is the earliest stage of squamous cell cancer of the penis.
-In this stage the cancer cells are found only in the top layers of skin.
-They have not yet grown into the deeper tissues of the penis.
-Depending on the location of a CIS of the penis, doctors may use other names for the disease.
-CIS of the glans is sometimes called erythroplasia of Queyrat.
-CIS on the shaft of the penis (or other parts of the genitals) is called Bowen disease.
+In this stage, the cancer cells are found only in the top layers of skin.
+They have not yet grown into the deeper tissues.
+Depending on where the CIS is on the penis, doctors may use other names for the disease.

 Melanoma is a type of skin cancer that starts in melanocytes, the cells that make the brownish color in the skin that helps protect it from the sun.
-These cancers tend to grow and spread quickly and are more dangerous than the more common types of skin cancer.
-Melanomas are most often found in sun-exposed skin, but rarely they occur in other areas like the penis.
+These cancers tend to grow and spread quickly.
+They're more dangerous than the more common basal and squamous cell types of skin cancer.
+Melanomas are most often found in sun-exposed skin, but rarely they occur in other places like the penis.
 Only a very small portion of penile cancers are melanomas.
 For more information about melanoma and its treatment, see Melanoma Skin Cancer.

 Basal cell carcinoma (also known as basal cell cancer) is another type of skin cancer that can develop on the penis.
 It makes up only a small portion of penile cancers.
 This type of cancer is slow-growing and rarely spreads to other parts of the body.

 This very rare type of penile cancer can develop from sweat glands in the skin of the penis.
 It can be very hard to tell apart from carcinoma in situ (CIS) of the penis.

 A small number of penile cancers are sarcomas.
 These cancers develop from blood vessels, smooth muscle, or other connective tissue cells of the penis.
 For more about this type of cancer, see Soft Tissue Sarcoma.